New Zealand birds

 Te Ara is one of the best websites to start with when you are looking at any topic about Aotearoa New Zealand.
 There's heaps of information about birds here, including images and media to go along with each story.

-- To find info about birds, click on The Bush and then Native Birds and Bats.
+To find info about birds, select The Bush and then Native Birds and Bats.

 Tips: We like websites with .gov or .govt in their address because they are reliable – they are from government organisations.